A bloody nose is never welcome, but there are a few times when it's more problematic than usual, including during sex.

 As noted above, many reports of nosebleeds during sex occur following the consumption of Viagra and Sildenafil.
 These drugs might be one of the main reasons why nosebleeds during sex are far more common in men than they are in women.

 These drugs work by increasing blood flow to the penis, allowing the user to achieve and sustain an erection.
 It also causes some side effects, including an erection that lasts for many hours, a runny nose, headaches, and nosebleeds.

 What Should You Do If You Get A Nosebleed During Sex?

 If your nose bleeds during sex, the first thing you should do is stop!
-It's definitely not sexy, it's probably not healthy, and it's going to create one hell of a mess.
+It's not sexy, it's probably not healthy, and it's going to create one hell of a mess.

+Insert a Nampon™ into the affected nostril.
 Pinch the soft part of your nose, lean forward, and hold that position for at least 5 minutes.
 The blood should clot in that time, at which point the bleeding will stop.

 If the bleeding continues for more than 15 minutes and is quite heavy, you should call the emergency services as you may need medical intervention.
 If you experience nosebleeds regularly, consult with your doctor.
 Tell them about the frequency of your nosebleeds and make sure you're honest about your drinking, drug use, and the medications that you take.